 Under section 34 of the Health and Safety at Work Act 2015 (Act) all persons conducting a business or undertaking (PCBU) who are parties to the work must as far as reasonably practicable, consult, co-operate and coordinate activities with all other PCBU’s who have a duty in relation to the same work.

-We undertake to work with you to meet our joint obligations as a PCBU to consult, co-operate and coordinate our activities in relation to the scope of services set out in our engagement letter.
+We undertake to work with you to meet our joint obligations as a PCBU to consult, co-operate and coordinate our activities in relation to the scope of services set out in our Client Services Agreement.

 15.1 Term and Termination

-(a) This Contract commences on the commencement date stated in the Engagement Letter (or Proposal).
-If no commencement date is specified, the Contract commences on the date of acceptance (as specified in the Engagement Letter (or Proposal)), or the date on which the Services commenced, whichever is earlier.
+(a) This Contract commences on the commencement date stated in the Client Services Agreement (or Proposal).
+If no commencement date is specified, the Contract commences on the date of acceptance (as specified in the Client Services Agreement (or Proposal)), or the date on which the Services commenced, whichever is earlier.

 (b) Subject to any statutory provisions that apply to the Services, either party may terminate this Contract at any time by giving at least 14 days written notice.
 On termination, you shall immediately pay on request all fees and expenses due in respect of the Services provided up to the date of termination and, unless the Contract is terminated for cause, you will pay our reasonable costs and expenses incurred in connection with the termination of the Contract.
 For the avoidance of doubt, the date of termination is the date on which any period of notice expires.